vcraghe32/Pet_Food_Dispenser/README.md

 ### Water Wheel
 <img src="https://github.com/vcraghe32/Pet_Food_Dispenser/blob/main/Media/Pet_Food_Dispenser-Food_Wheel_Design_Brainstorm.JPG" width="450">

-Our final brainstorm idea that we will be using is a water-wheel like design that will dispense pet food pellets instead of water.
+Our second to last brainstorm idea that we will be using is a water-wheel like design that will dispense pet food pellets instead of water.
 The food flows into the small containers inside the food wheel, and then moves in a circular motion.
 The pull of gravity and the push of a continuous rotation servo turn the continuous rotation servo, and the food pellets drop when the container faces downwards.
 The food is contained by rubber hinge flaps while it is being filled up to keep the small containers in the food wheel closed.
 When the wheel does a complete rotation a certain quantity of food is dispensed, so it is easy to measure and provide serving sizes.
 In addition, when the food drops from the small containers into the box, an inclined plane will bring the food down to the bowl.

+### 180 servo- Final approach

+Our last design that we ended up using for our final project was a 180 servo design!
+This was because 180 servos have more strength and are easier to accurately position.
+The mechanism works by turning the cup to fill it up, dumping it down into the box, and then sliding the food down.

 ## Design Versions